Alberto Ventafridda

 Around 2015, I learned programming by developing minecraft pocket edition mods using a cursed javascript+java scripting language.

-Since then, I’ve created several web projects that got lost in time, along with miscellaneous stuff that is not worth its own section such as a website for my old high school or my dotfiles
+Since then, I’ve created several web projects that got lost in time, along with miscellaneous stuff that is not worth its own section like this website for my old high school, my my dotfiles, or some university projects like this URI parser in lisp and prolog